Public Sector Solutions, Health, Homelessness & Housing, Results-Based Funding

-This article was originally published on the Providence.org.
+This article was originally published by Providence Alaska.

 Home for Good is a $12.75 million Pay for Success project designed to help 150 residents of Anchorage, Alaska experiencing persistent homelessness access permanent housing and supportive services.
 The Municipality of Anchorage, United Way of Anchorage, Social Finance, and more than 20 other government, nonprofit, and philanthropic organizations are collaborating on this three-year initiative, which launched in October 2020.